 Inspection of retail premises

-We inspect approved SQP retailer premises and veterinary practice premises (except those VPPs that are registered with the RCVS as Practice Standards Scheme (PSS) premises), to ensure they comply with the VMR.
+We inspect approved SQP retailer premises and VPPs (except those VPPs that are registered with the RCVS as Practice Standards Scheme (PSS) premises), to ensure they comply with the VMR.

 Inspectors are authorised under the VMR to: